Fannie Mae to sell $2 billion bills on Wednesday

-Oct 29 (Reuters) - Fannie Mae, the largest U.S. home funding source, said on Monday it plans to sell $2 billion of benchmark bills on Wednesday, Oct.
-31, but if storm conditions keep markets closed, the sale could be postponed to Thursday, Nov.
-1.
+(Reuters) - Fannie Mae FNMA.OB, the largest U.S. home funding source, said on Monday it plans to sell $2 billion of benchmark bills on Wednesday, October 3.

 The sale will be in the form of a Dutch auction.